VighneshPath/Content-Aggregator/README.md

 A Simple Product Price Comparison Content Aggregator

 # Function
-The Program Currently Checks Products and their prices available on the following websites:-
+The Program Currently Checks Products and their prices available on the following websites based on the categories:-

     -mdcomputers.in